kai-niemi/chaos/README.md

 ## Read Skew (A5a)

+> Read skew is that with two different queries, a transaction reads inconsistent
+> data because between the 1st and 2nd queries, other transactions insert,
+> update or delete data and commit.

 Examples:

     java -jar target/chaos.jar --isolation rc --selection 20 read_skew
     java -jar target/chaos.jar --url "jdbc:postgresql://localhost:5432/chaos" --profile psql --isolation rc read_skew

 This workload is similar to write skew where the account balances are read in separate statements and the sum is expected to remain constant.
 Under RC without locks, it's allowed to read values committed by other concurrent transactions and thereby observe deviations.
 Under 1SR, this is prevented and results in a transient rollback error.